Coquine: Reception

 In 2015, its opening year, Coquine was named Restaurant of the Year by Eater Portland and Katy Millard was nominated for Chef of the Year.
 Coquine was also a finalist in the 2016 James Beard Foundation Awards and was named one of Bon Appétit's top fifty "best new restaurants".
 The Oregonian named Coquine the 2016 Restaurant of the Year.
+The newspaper's Michael Russell later included the business in a 2025 list of the 21 best restaurants in southeast Portland.
+He also ranked Coquine number 3 in The Oregonian's 2025 list of Portland's 40 best restaurants.

 In 2017, 2018, 2019, and 2020, Katy Millard was nominated by the James Beard Foundation for Best Chef: Northwest.
 In October 2021, Coquine was listed in the New York Times' 2021 Restaurant List as one of "50 places in America we're most excited about right now."
+Coquine Market was included in Time Out Portland's 2025 list of the city's eighteen best restaurants.
+Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.